Press "Enter" to skip to content

 Amrith Ramkumar and Rachel Chason

-2-part series in The Chronicle, February 29 and 30, 2016
+Two-part series in the Chronicle, February 29 and 30, 2016

-1. EVP Tallman Trask hit parking attendant with car accused of using racial slur;
+1. EVP Tallman Trask hit parking attendant with car, accused of using racial slur;

 2. Employees describe hostile, discriminatory environment in PTS department

-Rajiv Golla, A Mosque, a Fire, and a Lesson, Roads & Kingdoms, July 12, 2016
+A Mosque, a Fire, and a Lesson, Roads & Kingdoms, July 12, 2016

-Carly Stern, Twelve dollars, Chronicle, April 7, 2016
+Twelve dollars Chronicle, April 7, 2016

 2015